Anna Meller - Speaker Profile

 reuse in such a way as to create something of higher quality or value than the original

 20th century working practices don’t fit 21st century lives.
 Outmoded ways of thinking about work are keeping employees stuck in jobs below their skills level, shoring up the gender pay gap and leading to burnout.
-It’s time to #upcycle jobs for improved productivity AND wellbeing.
+It’s time to #upcycle jobs to support improved productivity, inclusion and wellbeing.

 Don’t discard your corporate career - #Upcycle it! (for women’s professional networks)